 '''

 if x > 0:

-return -x
+print(-x)

 else:

-return x
+print(x)

 '''

 This code is completely backward, and will never print a positive number!
 But as far as Python is concerned, there is no error; there is no way for Python to know that this was not the behavior we intended, and so it will happily chug along.
 This kind of error might be especially dangerous if this result is used elsewhere in the code (using the erroneous result might cause bigger issues elsewhere!).